 For in the deepest part of the valley, far beneath the rape fields, oast houses and taverns, there lay wonderful creatures that pre-exist all of these human histories.
 Wagtails, woodpeckers, kingfishers, grass snakes, roach, perch and trout have all played peacefully in the lower water meadows for centuries whilst humanity has been distracted with money, war and religion.

 And so on Tuesday last- having not held a rod for nearly two months- I found myself ensconced by the riverside, hunting for one of the county’s last living secrets.
 I started in perhaps one of the least likely spots- a shadowy old weir pool.
 As much as anything else, these parts of the stream act like a magnet to the boy perch fisherman hidden within me.
-The mystery of the overhanging branches is like a siren and I seem to find a fiendish delight in the constant scanning and probing into dark and forbidding places.
+The mystery of the overhanging branches is like a siren and I find a fiendish delight in the constant scanning and probing into dark and forbidding places.